OpenDungeons/OpenDungeons/tools/portable/HOWTO.md

 ### Building the portable binary release

-In short: run the 3 scripts located in dist/portable, one after the other:
+In short: run the script located in dist/portable:

- * ```1-build-portable-binary.sh```
- * ```2-bundle-shared-libraries.sh```
- * ```3-create-portable-package.sh```
+ * ```build-portable-binary.sh```

 Note that the scripts must be run from the root of the source directory (i.e. the directory that holds the source folder and various data folders).
 The first script can be run with arguments which are passed directly to the CMake call.

-The following sections give explanations about the steps performed by each script.
+The following sections give explanations about the steps performed in the script.

 #### 1. Building OpenDungeons with a RPATH

-This is done by setting the install RPATH to $ORIGIN/lib (with the $ properly escaped in the CMake call) using the CMAKE_INSTALL_RPATH variable.
+This is done by setting the install RPATH to $ORIGIN/lib{32,64} (with the $ properly escaped in the CMake call) using the CMAKE_INSTALL_RPATH variable.
 Since we  won't use ```make install``` to generate the portable archive, we also tell CMake to use the install RPATH even for the output of the build step (if not, it only writes the RPATH when installing the binary).
 In the end, we initialise the OD build with:

 ```
 cmake -DCMAKE_SKIP_BUILD_RPATH=FALSE \
       -DCMAKE_BUILD_WITH_INSTALL_RPATH=TRUE \
-      -DCMAKE_INSTALL_RPATH="\$ORIGIN/lib"
+      -DCMAKE_INSTALL_RPATH="\$ORIGIN/lib$archsuffix"
 ```

 Since we don't use the install step, we must also strip the binary from the